Project Title

 Granting physician access

-A great design cue was matching the red hue as a visual guide to connect the the lock icon and the required action ofRevoking a physician's access.
+Utilizing a red hue as a visual guide was a clever way to connect the lock icon with the action of or locking out or revoking physician's access.

-Geek out!
+Geek out

 Reducing data entry errors

-I broke the input fields down into blocks to match the Ghana Card numbering sequence and spacing - GHA 000 000 00 .
+Broke the input fields down into blocks to match the Ghana Card numbering sequence and spacing - GHA 000 000 00 .
 The design decision here is to visually aid data entry and improve user experience with an added benefit of reducing entry errors.

-Prescription overview.
-Mapping prescriptions to encounters
+Mapping prescriptions and encounters

 Labels and dosage information were among the most frequently discussed points of interest during my time with patients and physicians.
 Being able to clearly convey information here was a major point of focus.